-4.1 Initial Advance.
-On or prior to the Closing Date, Borrower shall have delivered to Agent the following:

-(a) executed copies of the Loan Documents, Account Control Agreements, a legal opinion of Borrower's counsel, and all other documents and instruments reasonably required by Agent to effectuate the transactions contemplated hereby or to create and perfect the Liens of Agent with respect to all Collateral, in all cases in form and substance reasonably acceptable to Agent;

-(b) certified copy of resolutions of Borrower's board of directors evidencing approval of the Loan and other transactions evidenced by the Loan Documents;

-(c) certified copies of the Certificate of Incorporation and the Bylaws, as amended through the Closing Date, of Borrower;

-(d) a certificate of good standing for Borrower from its state of incorporation and similar certificates from all other jurisdictions in which it does business and where the failure to be qualified could have a Material Adverse Effect;

-(e) payment of the Facility Charge, the End of Term Charge I and reimbursement of Agent's and the Lenders' reasonable and documented expenses reimbursable pursuant to this Agreement, which amounts may be deducted from the initial Advance;
+- 4.1 Initial Advance.
+On or prior to the Closing Date, Borrower shall have delivered to Agent the following: - (a) executed copies of the Loan Documents, Account Control Agreements, a legal opinion of Borrower's counsel, and all other documents and instruments reasonably required by Agent to effectuate the transactions contemplated hereby or to create and perfect the Liens of Agent with respect to all Collateral, in all cases in form and substance reasonably acceptable to Agent; - (b) certified copy of resolutions of Borrower's board of directors evidencing approval of the Loan and other transactions evidenced by the Loan Documents; - (c) certified copies of the Certificate of Incorporation and the Bylaws, as amended through the Closing Date, of Borrower; - (d) a certificate of good standing for Borrower from its state of incorporation and similar certificates from all other jurisdictions in which it does business and where the failure to be qualified could have a Material Adverse Effect; - (e) payment of the Closing Date Facility Charge, the End of Term Charge I and reimbursement of Agent's and the Lenders' reasonable and documented expenses reimbursable pursuant to this Agreement, which amounts may be deducted from the initial Advance;

-(f) all certificates of insurance and to the extent requested by Agent, copies of each insurance policy required hereunder; and

-- (g) such other documents as Agent may reasonably request. - 4.2 All Advances.
-On each Advance Date:

-(a) Agent shall have received (i) an Advance Request for the relevant Advance as required by Section 2.2(b), each duly executed by Borrower's Chief Executive Officer or Chief Financial Officer, (ii) payment of the applicable Facility Charge then due, and (iii) any other documents Agent may reasonably request.

-(b) The representations and warranties set forth in this Agreement shall be true and correct in all material respects on and as of the Advance Date with the same effect as though made on and as of such date, except to the extent such representations and warranties expressly relate to an earlier date, and representations and warranties that may be updated pursuant to this Agreement shall be true and correct in all material respects as of the date made, provided that such updated representations and warranties shall not apply to an earlier date and shall not cure any default arising from any false or incorrect representations and warranties previously made.

-(c) Borrower shall be in compliance with all the terms and provisions set forth herein and in each other Loan Document on its part to be observed or performed, and at the time of and immediately after such Advance no Event of Default shall have occurred and be continuing.

-(d) Each Advance Request shall be deemed to constitute a representation and warranty by Borrower on the relevant Advance Date as to the matters specified in paragraphs (b) and (c) of this Section 4.2 and as to the matters set forth in the Advance Request.

-4.3 No Default.
+- (f) all certificates of insurance and to the extent requested by Agent, copies of each insurance policy required hereunder: and - (g) such other documents as Agent may reasonably request. - 4.2 All Advances.
+On each Advance Date: - (a) Agent shall have received (i) an Advance Request for the relevant Advance as required by Section 2.2(b), each duly executed by Borrower's Chief Executive Officer or Chief Financial Officer, and (ii) payment of the applicable Facility Charge then due, and (iii) any other documents Agent may reasonably request. - (b) The representations and warranties set forth in this Agreement shall be true and correct in all material respects on and as of the Advance Date with the same effect as though made on and as of such date, except to the extent such representations and warranties expressly relate to an earlier date, and representations and warranties that may be updated pursuant to this Agreement shall be true and correct in all material respects as of the date made, provided that such updated representations and warranties shall not apply to an earlier date and shall not cure any default arising from any false or incorrect representations and warranties previously made. - (c) Borrower shall be in compliance with all the terms and provisions set forth herein and in each other Loan Document on its part to be observed or performed, and at the time of and immediately after such Advance no Event of Default shall have occurred and be continuing. - (d) Each Advance Request shall be deemed to constitute a representation and warranty by Borrower on the relevant Advance Date as to the matters specified in paragraphs (b) and (c) of this Section 4.2 and as to the matters set forth in the Advance Request. - (e) With respect to any Tranche 6 Advance made available on such Advance Date, the Loan Parties shall have paid the Tranche 6 Facility Charge applicable to such Tranche 6 Advance. - 4.3 No Default.
 As of the Closing Date and each Advance Date, (i) no fact or condition exists that could reasonably (or could reasonably, with the passage of time, the giving of notice, or both) constitute an Event of Default and (ii) no event that has had or could reasonably be expected to have a Material Adverse Effect has occurred and is continuing.